Los Angeles Rams vs. San Francisco 49ers NFL Week 10 Odds, Plays and Insights for November 15, 2021

 - When Los Angeles scores more than 25.3 points, it is 5-4 against the spread and 7-0 overall.

-- When Los Angeles piles up more than 338.1 yards, the team is 5-6 against the spread and 7-2 overall.
+- Los Angeles is 5-6 against the spread and 7-2 overall when the team churns out more than 338.1 yards.

 - This year, the Rams have turned the ball over nine times, four more than the 49ers' takeaways (5).